proto-aiken-13/tp/docs/UserGuide.md

 <a name="FAQ"></a>
 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous StudentBook home folder.

+**Q**: There are 12 tutorials on the attendance list, but my module has less than 12 tutorials per sem.
+**A**: In a typical semester, there are 13 weeks.
+Tutorials can start earlier or later, so to accomodate the largest possible number of tutorials, npc_track has 12 weeks' worth of tutorials to grade.

+**Q**: I have two students that share the exact same name.
+How can npc_track support this?
+**A**: npc_track cannot handle students with the exact same name.
+However, you can consider adding something else to their names to distinguish between them.

+So for example, if you have 2 students called "Arnab Goav", you can name one student "Arnab Goav 1" and the other "Arnab Goav 2".